wkhattak/Extended-Kalman-Filters/README.md

 1. Initialize state & covariance matrices on first sensor measurement.
 2. On subsequent measurements, run the same *predict* function.
-3. After *predict* function, call separate function for *update* depending upon the type of the sensor.
+3. After *predict* function, call separate functions for *update* depending upon the type of the sensor.

 #### Your Kalman Filter algorithm handles the first measurements appropriately.